-The Mosaic state-of-the-art optimization system offers High-end performance for significantly less time, money and effort.
+Our new optimization system offers High-end performance for significantly less time, money and effort.

-- Luis Alberto Designer & Owner
+Luis Alberto Designer & Owner

 In some ways, a poorly optimized audio system is similar to a poorly tuned instrument.
-Unleashing the capability of your system is simple with Mosaic Integration.
-You can start with one Mosaic and build several custom Mosaic configurations.
-No need for software integration and updates.
-As we guide you through, you have complete control.
+Unleashing the capability of your system is a complex task made simple with C/A Core Optimization..
+What is more surprising, is that you can achieve very high performance for proportionally less expense.

-Chris Martens Hi Fi+ review : "The new firm Caprice Audio showed its impressive new Mosaic Wave Stream hybrid Technology passive filter, which made for one of the more eye-opening demonstrations I heard at Canjam.
+Chris Martens Hi Fi+ 2018 review : "The new firm Caprice Audio showed its impressive new Mosaic Wave Stream hybrid Technology passive filter, which made for one of the more eye-opening demonstrations I heard at Canjam.
 Looking back over that last sentence it occurs to me that a more apt descriptor would be to call the Mosaic a passive noise floor reducer".